 Potassium is also required for the conversion of carbohydrates, proteins, and energy in the form of adenosine triphosphate (ATP) (Harry G. Preuss, and Dallas L. Cloutatre).

 Seaweed is naturally loaded with iodine, a nutrient missing from most foods, and is unfortunately vital for well-being and effective metabolism.
 Nearly 70% from 737 samples tested were below 100ug/L (this is the acceptable minimum level defined by the World Health Organisation).

 Iodine is essential for your thyroid gland to maintain functionality, iodine is bound to four tyrosine molecules to make T4, this then subsequently converts to T3 (the more active thyroid hormone).
-Fortunately tyrosine is an amino acid abundant is red meat and eggs, however iodine is a mineral with poor availability with around 60% of iodine stored within the body is found within the thyroid gland – this shows the sheers value iodine has to supporting thyroid function.
+Fortunately, tyrosine is an amino acid abundant is red meat and eggs, however, iodine is a mineral with poor availability with around 60% of iodine stored within the body is found within the thyroid gland – this shows the sheers value iodine has to support thyroid function.

 Having a poor iodine intake can quite easily lead to a dysfunctional thyroid with symptoms ranging from fatigue, muscle weakness, weak performance and poor androgenic profile.
 This gland is seen as the “pace setter” of the body – it regulates metabolism throughout your entire body, development of both your skeleton and brain, improves insulin receptor expression, aids absorption of micronutrients, it is critical for neurotransmitter function, HCl production, it increases mitochondrial density, required for appropriate function is required for the production of ATP and modulatation of SHBG.

 The ‘Journal of Neuropathology and Experimental Neurology’ found that ‘newborn rats raised on a commercially available iodine-deficient diet developed severe muscle weakness’ – showing the critical need for iodine and performance.